top of page

 1997: Large Format, New Scanners, and the First Precipice

+In 1997, I went to Bennington College for my MFA in Photography (Studio Practice).
 Photography was on the edge of a precipice.
 New Agfa scanners were pulling information out of large-format negatives in ways that felt almost indecent to the purists, and digital cameras were beginning to make their debut.

-I wanted to be ahead of the curve—not as a gimmick, but as a stance: to stay literate as the medium redefined itself.
+I wanted to be ahead of the curve — not as a gimmick, but as a stance: to stay literate as the medium redefined itself.

 So I took my 4"×5" negatives from my field camera, scanned them, and printed them at 4'×5', mounted and exhibition-ready for my final graduate exhibition.
-It was a difficult experiment for the purists—but a breakthrough for the adventurists.
+It was a difficult experiment for the purists — but a breakthrough for the adventurists.
+And looking back, what I remember isn't just the technology.
+It's the social weather around it: the way "craft" can sometimes become a gate, and how quickly innovation gets mistaken for disrespect.

 The Pattern: New Tools Trigger Old Reflexes

-Because when a culture is stressed, method can begin to feel like threat.
+This is where visual literacy and anti-intellectualism start to overlap.
+When a culture is stressed, method can begin to feel like threat.
 Expertise can start to look like theater.
-And new tools become an easy target: not because they lack value, but because they disrupt the comfort of established hierarchies.
+And new tools become an easy target — not because they lack value, but because they disrupt the comfort of established hierarchies.

-2019: Using VR as a Design Tool—and Getting the Pushback
+2019: Using VR as a Design Tool — and Getting the Pushback

-In 2019, I wanted to be ahead of the curve again—this time using VR as a design tool inside an immersive environment while pursuing my MLA & EP degree.
+In 2019, I wanted to be ahead of the curve again — this time using VR as a design tool inside an immersive environment while pursuing my MLA & EP degree.
 The pushback was immediate and intense.
 At one point, a faculty member refused to put on the headset to view my work.

 The Terrain Lesson: Seeing Is Not the Same as Reading